A lancet (a small cutting instrument)

 Dispose of the lancet in a special sharps container.
 Ask your health care team where to find one.

-If you are unable to obtain enough blood, hold your hand at your side and gently shake it.
+If you are unable to get enough blood, hold your hand at your side and gently shake it.

-Wait for the meter to display a message or symbol that it is time to place blood on the strip.
+Wait for the meter to display a message or symbol that it is time to place strip to the blood.

 Wait for your meter to display the result.